 .and() – Create an assertion.
 Assertions are automatically retried until they pass or time out.

-cy.viewport() – View the website in specific screen size
+cy.viewport() – View the website in a specific screen size

 cy.contains() – Get the DOM element containing the text.
 DOM elements can contain more than the desired text and still match